 Next Time – The Tamil North and East

 You may have noted that my visit to Sri Lanka does not focus at all on the north and the east of the country.
 These areas also happen to be where Tamils tend to be in the majority.
 In the back of my mind is a second trip to the country with my bicycle, during which I would pedal the roads from Jaffna down the east coast as far as I can.
 It was this area that was devastated by the tsunami of December 2004; the coast to the north of Trincomalee is also where the Tamil Tigers were finally cornered and annihilated.

 It has been five years since the decisive ending of the twenty-five year-long civil war in the country.
 In the years since the Sri Lankan government has been criticized by some (including the Canadian government) for its treatment of the Tamil minority during the last phase of the war and in the years since.
 This Al Jazeera web page (click here) has a couple of provocative 25-minute documentaries embedded in an opinion piece by Ameen Izzadeen that many Sinhalese would undoubtedly see as misleading but which do provide a useful background to the issues.

-I’m sure I will learn all sorts of things I never knew about Sri Lanka and its people in my 21 day visit.
-Given my ignorance of the complexities of the island and its cultures I will often misinterpret or be oblivious to many of the things that I see.
+I’m sure I will learn all sorts of things I never knew about Sri Lanka and its people in my 21-day visit.
+Given my ignorance of the complexities of the island and its cultures, I will often misinterpret the things I see or be oblivious to things that are happening right in front of me!
 Check back in a month or two to see what I made of the experience.
 I am really looking forward to this escape from our Canadian winter!